Pediatric kidney failure

 Kidney failure is not sudden, it takes place over time.
 Kidney failure is the last stage of chronic kidney disease.
 It’s also known as end stage renal failure or ESRD.

-What are the signs and symptoms of Pediatric Kidney Failure?
+What are the signs and symptoms of pediatric kidney failure?

 Symptoms of kidney failure include: